raspibolt/raspibolt/guide/bonus/lightning/tunnelsats.md

   ```

 - Then we need to gather information from the tunnelsatsv2.conf file manually:
   - Retrieve the DNS address of the VPN.
-We gonna call it `vpnExternalDNS`:
+We gonna call it `{vpnExternalDNS}`:

     ``` sh
     $ sudo grep "Endpoint" /etc/wireguard/tunnelsatsv2.conf | awk '{ print $3 }' | cut -d ":" -f1
     ```

-  - Retrieve the personal VPN port as `vpnExternalPort`:
+  - Retrieve the personal VPN port as `{vpnExternalPort}`:

     ```sh
     $ sudo grep "#VPNPort" /etc/wireguard/tunnelsatsv2.conf | awk '{ print $3 }'
     ```

-- This is what we need to edit the lightning implementation plus some additional hybrid parameters described in the following part:
+- This is what we need to edit the lightning implementation plus some additional hybrid parameters described in the following part.
+Please replace `{vpnExternalDNS}` and `{vpnExternalPort}` with values from the last commands:

-  Configuration for LND (`/data/lnd/lnd.conf`):
+  Configuration for LND (`/data/lnd/lnd.conf`) should look like this (mind the specific sections in brackets):

   ⚠️ Replace existing entry `listen=localhost` with `listen=0.0.0.0:9735`!